ytakefuji/mediapipe_hand/README.md

 Drawing the formula by using a single finger.
 Move a pen by two fingers.
 Four fingers can save the formula for calculating it.
 The result will be shown on the screen.

 "L" represents "1".

-"F" or "5" represents "5".
+"S" or "5" represents "5".

 "P" represents "+" operator.

-"W" represents "-" operator.
+"W" or "-" represents "-" operator.

 "V" represents "/" division operator.

 "M" represents "*" multiplication operator.

-"&" represents "**" exponential operator.
+"&" represents "\**" exponential operator.

+"a" and "A" represent sqrt() function. a13A represents sqrt(13).

 $ python fingermath.py
 <pre>